MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 The font system consists of two distinct parts: the built-in part (also known as the *internal font*) and, since MicroUI 3.6, the extended part.
 The extended part allows the VEE Port to provide one or more additional font systems with their own characteristics.
 However, once created, all fonts can be used by the application using the `Font`_.
-In most cases, the application doesn't know the type of font and should use all fonts (built-in or extended) in the same way.
+In most cases, the application does not know the type of font and should use all fonts (built-in or extended) in the same way.
 This makes for portable code (as far as rendering is concerned), as only the code that creates the font at runtime is specific.

 .. note:: The application may need to manipulate certain specific characteristics of an extended font for rendering (text layout, opacity, etc.), in which case it can use the extended font API.